LDMol: A Text-to-Molecule Diffusion Model with Structurally Informative Latent Space Surpasses AR Models: Methods

+Accordingly, here we propose three conditions that our SMILES autoencoder's latent space has to satisfy: enable reconstruction of the input, have as small dimensions as possible, and embed molecular structural information that can be readily learned by diffusion models.

-\textbf{Encoder design.} In this respect, we trained our SMILES encoder with contrastive learning similar to simCLR~\citep{simclr}(Figure~\ref{figure2}-(a)).
-Contrastive learning aims to learn better representation by assimilating features containing similar information (\emph{i.e.} positive pair) and distancing semantically unrelated features (\emph{i.e.} negative pair).
-Taking advantage of the SMILES's characteristic that a single molecule can be represented with many different SMILES strings, we defined two different SMILES from the same molecule as a positive pair.
-In the process of matching the outputs of two SMILES in a positive pair, the encoder learns the syntax and the information within SMILES so that its output encapsulates the structural information of the input molecule.
+\textbf{Encoder design.} In this respect, we train our SMILES encoder with contrastive learning (Figure~\ref{figure2}-(a)), which aims to learn better representation by assimilating features containing similar information (\emph{i.e.} positive pair) and distancing semantically unrelated features (\emph{i.e.} negative pair).
+We define two enumerated SMILES from the same molecule as a positive pair and two SMILES from different molecules as a negative pair.